 3.5-miles | Easy | Hike | Bike | Pets | Gravel | ADA

 This is an easy 3.5-mile one-way trail that links various trails in the park.
-Starting at the northern part of the park and finishes at the outskirts of the southern area of the park near I-70.
+Starting at the northern part of the park and finishing at the outskirts of the southern area of the park near I-70.
 Dogs and bikes are welcome on this trail.
 You can expect this hike to take around 1 hour 45 minutes.

 River Rock Trail